e1ectrobob/rsschool-cv/cv.md

 ## About

-I'm interested in programming and want to learn Javascript.
+I'm interested in programming and want to learn JavaScript.

 ## Skills